R/Plot.R

 Logical: If TRUE show the map.

 Character: A grouping variable for the track lines.
-Typically this could be Stratum for a plot of a SurveyPlan so that the transport between strata is not shown.
+Typically this could be Stratum for a plot of a TransectDesignData so that the transit between strata is not shown.

-Character: The name of the longitude and latitude variable in the data x
+Character: The name of the longitude and latitude variable in the data trackData.

 The type of plot.
 See Details.